-New Figure Style)
+New Figure Style x

 Style name: ОК

 Figure Style 36 Cancel

-Reminder: the first thing you need to choose a symbol or graphic to define
+Reminder: the first thing you need to do for a new style is choose a symbol or graphic to define its shape.

 Press OK immediately to accept the default name, or enter a more descriptive name of your own.
 The name must not match the name of any existing style.